jaeyounkim-test/models-wiki/templates/README_TEMPLATE.md

 * Last name, First name ([@GitHubUsername](https://github.com/username))

 ## Description
-> :memo: • Provide description of the model
+> :memo: Provide description of the model
-> • Provide brief information of the algorithms used
+> Provide brief information of the algorithms used
-> • If possible, include a link to a demonstration
+> If possible, include a link to a demonstration

 ## Requirements
-> • Provide details of the software required
+> :memo: Provide details of the software required
 > • Describe how to install requirements

 To install requirements: